Bridge4/OpenGL-Landmass-Generation/README.txt

 https://learnopengl.com/Advanced-Lighting/Advanced-Lighting
 https://github.com/VictorGordan/opengl-tutorials/blob/main/YoutubeOpenGL%209%20-%20Lighting/default.vert

-Below is a more verbose description of the project, the above fulfills the "concise" requirement, below does not :)
 ------------
 About the Project:

-I've basically redone each homework but using shaders and modern OpenGL.
-The code for the camera movement while the mouse movement is inspired by the source I cited, is very similar to my code for the perspective homework, in fact that homework involved more trigonometry than this version did due to the inclusion of the GLM library making things easier in that regard.
-I implemented lighting using shaders, while I am doing all normal calculations in the CPU I believe thats demonstrating an understanding of the OpenGL shader pipeline was the main goal behind my use of shaders.
-It was hard to be original with the shader code for lighting considering the Blinn-Phong Shading model is so basic and only involves the definition of a few vectors in order to implement.

 This program I've created essentially constructs a detailed unique mesh and accurately lights it, different meshes can be generated on the fly using the keybinds provided above.
 The bulk of the work went into generating initially a flat mesh out of triangles.
 In order to do that, I needed to figure out a way to store a large number of triangles and draw them in the correct order such that their faces aren't culled.
 This involved a lot of work finding out different methods of storing vertex data and resulted in the Mesh class.
 A Mesh is an object with its own VAO, VBO and EBO/IBO(element buffer object or index buffer object) which means that I could now create as many triangles as needed and fill the vertex vector with that information to represent them.
 The use of index buffers was essential to decreasing render time as the Mesh created by default is 1000x1000 vertices meanings 1,000,000 vertices total in the whole mesh.
 Duplicates would have destroyed the ability to create larger more intricate meshes.

 The way the landscapes are generated is by stacking Perlin Noise functions of varying frequencies and amplitudes.
 An increase in the frequency results in more island-like landmasses whereas an increase in lacunarity results in rougher or more detailed looking terrain TO AN EXTENT.
 Decreasing the Octaves variable results in a smoothing effect which demonstrates what happens when stacking smaller numbers of noise functions.
 The way this information is represented in the mesh is through the y value of each vertex.
 As a start I made each vertex flat on the y plane and then generated a Perlin Noise value for each vertex.

 The height data was generated using a noise library called FastNoiseLite which saved me having to implement my own Perlin Noise functions.
+No need to reinvent the wheel.